Lowest and highest scoring Super Bowl games of NFL history, and how the 2024 score is pacing to compare

 The previous record, set in 1973 at Super Bowl VII, was 21 points.
 The Miami Dolphins defeated Washington 14-7.

-Just 22 points were scored in Super Bowl IX in 1975 between the Pittsburgh Steelers and the Minnesota Viking.
+Just 22 points were scored in Super Bowl IX in 1975 between the Pittsburgh Steelers and the Minnesota Vikings.
 The Steelers won 16-6.

 The Dolphins also hold the record for the fewest points scored in a Super Bowl.
 The team suffered a 24-3 loss in Super Bowl VI in 1972.